janakaras/docker-in-the-cloud/README.md

 #### 3.1.
 Solution 1 - zip <a name="zip"></a>

 Both of our final solutions follow the basic described structure:
 Following a trigger a GitHub Actions workflow starts.
 In the workflow with the help of Terraform an EC2 instance is created or if already existing updated.
 This will be decided by the remote state file in Terraform Cloud.
 In Terraform the configuration of the EC2 instance is defined.
-The correct security groups are defined and assigned, an Elastic IP which was created in the AWS account is assigned and in the User Data of the configuartion implementation Docker and Docke-Compose are installed in the EC2 instance.
+The correct security groups are defined and assigned, an Elastic IP which was created in the AWS account is assigned and in the User Data of the configuartion implementation Docker and Docker-Compose are installed in the EC2 instance.
 After the creation of the EC2 instance we worked out two solutions to upload the application to the cloud.
 In the first solution the first step was to access the instance from the wokflow.
 This was done via SSH and the predefined Elastic IP.
 To upload the application we used in our first solution the from GitHub provided .zip link to bring the whole application in the cloud.
 There we unzipped the folder and ran the on the instance installed docker-compose up to start the application.

 <br />